johnmaeda/designintech-2019/markdown/en.md

 .group[
 ### 6) Addressing Imbalance

-Once we recognize exclusion from a historical perspective and a technological lens, what do we do about it?
+Once we recognize exclusion from a historical perspective and a technological lens, what can we do about addressing it?
 ]
 ]